jaberg/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 For example, the low-level LFW data set class's ``meta`` attribute is computed by parsing a few text files and walking the directory structure within ``LFW.home()``.
 The ``meta`` property is a list of dictionaries enumerating what images are present, how large they are, what color space they use, and the name of the individual in each image.
 It does not include all the pixel data because, in our judgement, the pixel data required a lot of memory and could be provided instead by a *lazy array* (see [Dealing with Large Data] below).
+Generally, the choice of what aspects of a data set should be in the ``meta`` table and what should be indexed indirectly is left up to the data set module author.
+The guiding criterion should be that the ``meta`` table should fit easily into memory in order that the library work as expected.
+If the entire dataset is small, then it can all be put into the ``meta`` list.
+If the data set is large, then the elements of the ``meta`` list should contain information for looking up the larger payload data, such as images, video, audio, etc. Standardizing data sets is not the job of the ``meta`` attribute, we'll see how to do that below in the discussion of Tasks.

 The LFW low-level module contains an additional method called ``parse_pairs_file`` which parses some additional archived text files describing the train/test splits that the LFW authors recommend using for the development and evaluation of algorithms.
 This may seem ad-hoc, and indeed it is.